 Themed “Everyday Heroes for a Better World,” the second season focuses on sustainability — exploring social issues such as plastic pollution, food waste and social inequality.
 The whole purpose of season two is to heighten awareness and create a greater sense of urgency about the need to act.

-While the long-form branding video series in itself was an industry-first, DBS continued to experiment with its performance marketing strategies with the help of Google and Infectious Media, which is a performance marketing agency.
+While the long-form branding video series in itself was an industry-first, DBS continued to experiment with its performance marketing strategies with the help of Google and Kepler APAC (formerly Infectious Media), which is a performance marketing agency.

 To reach audiences where they are most present, we added connected TV advertising into the mix of our digital video ad buys, which drove 30% more completed views of Sparks ads.